Diabetes

 - If still < 3.9 mmol/L (70 mg/dL), repeat step 1.

-- Once recovering, if next meal >1 hour away, add a slow carb (toast/crackers).
+- If the next meal is >1 hour away, add a slow carb (toast/crackers).

-- If unconscious or unable to swallow: a trained person should give glucagon (nasal spray or injection) and call emergency services.
+- β οΈ If unconscious or unable to swallow: a trained person should give glucagon (nasal or injection) and call emergency services.

 Common Causes at Night

-- Too much basal insulin (MDI or pump) or long-acting taken too late.
+- Excess basal insulin (too high dose or taken too late).

 - Evening/late exercise increasing insulin sensitivity for hours afterwards.

-- Missed or very low-carb evening meal/bolus mismatch.
+- Missed or very low-carb evening meal, or bolus mismatch.

-- Recent illness or weight loss changing insulin needs.
+- Illness or weight loss changing insulin needs.

 Prevention Strategies

-- Basal review: If lows occur at similar times, discuss reducing basal (MDI) or set temporary lower basal on pumps overnight (e.g., −10% to −30%).
+- Basal review: If lows occur at consistent times, discuss reducing basal dose (MDI) or set a temporary lower basal on pumps (e.g., β10% to β30%).

 - Bolus timing: Avoid stacking rapid-acting insulin close to bedtime.

-- Bedtime snack (when indicated): If trending down or exercised that evening, take a snack with carb + protein.
+- Bedtime snack (when indicated): If trending down, exercised, or had alcohol, take carb + protein.

-- Exercise planning: Hard evening sessions?
-Consider lower basal/bolus and a snack; monitor more often.
+- Exercise planning: After hard evening activity, consider lower basal/bolus and snack; monitor overnight.

-- Alcohol: Eat carbs with drinks; check before bed and overnight; set higher alerts.
+- Alcohol safety: Eat carbs with drinks, check before bed, and set higher alerts.

 When to Seek Medical Advice

-- Two or more nocturnal lows per week, or any severe episode needing help.
+- Two or more nocturnal lows per week, or any severe hypo needing assistance.

 - Frequent morning highs after suspected overnight lows.

-- New job/schedule, medication, or health change affecting control.
+- New job, schedule, or medication changes affecting control.

 FAQ

-Is the morning high always a rebound from a low?
+Is a morning high always a rebound from a low?

-Not always—could be the dawn phenomenon.
-Check a CGM trace or set an alarm for a 3 a.m. finger-stick to distinguish.
+No β sometimes itβs the dawn phenomenon.
+Use CGM or a 3 a.m. finger-stick to tell the difference.

 Should I always eat before bed?

-Only if indicated (downward trend, recent exercise, or previous nocturnal lows).
-Unnecessary snacks can raise A1C.
+No. Only if trending down, had evening exercise, or previous nocturnal lows.
+Unnecessary snacks can raise HbA1c.

-Hybrid closed-loop systems can reduce nocturnal lows by adjusting basal in real time; discuss options with your team.
+Hybrid closed-loop systems can reduce nocturnal lows by adjusting basal in real time.

 Further Reading